SsODNet: The Solar system Open Database Network

 \subsubsection{Albedo}

-In most cases, the albedo is derived by combining a diameter estimate ($D$) with the absolute magnitude $H$ at visible wavelength (more specifically in the Johnson V band, hence the $p_V$ notation), using the canonical equation \citep{1989-AsteroidsII-Bowell}:
+In most cases, the albedo is derived by combining a diameter estimate ($D$) with the absolute magnitude, $H,$ at visible wavelengths (more specifically in the Johnson V band, hence, the $p_V$ notation), using the canonical equation \citep{1989-AsteroidsII-Bowell}:

-An albedo determination is thus closely linked with a diameter estimate, and this is why both quantities are reported in a single table in \ssodnet.\datacloud.
-Because the absolute magnitude is constantly refined with the new photometry associated with the astrometry reported to the MPC, we compute $p_V$ using the latest available absolute magnitude $H$ and the best-estimate of the diameter (Section~\ref{ssec:diam}) using \Autoref{eq:albedo}.
+An albedo determination is thus closely linked with a diameter estimate and this is why both quantities are reported in a single table in \ssodnet.\datacloud.
+Because the absolute magnitude is constantly refined with the new photometry associated with the astrometry reported to the MPC, we compute $p_V$ using the latest available absolute magnitude, $H,$ and the best estimate of the diameter (Section~\ref{ssec:diam}) using \Autoref{eq:albedo}.
 The uncertainties are computed as:

 Uncertainty on H is seldom provided, and we use a default value of \numb{0.3}.
-The only exceptions to this approach are albedo estimated by space missions, or alternatively from polarimetric phase curve (see \Autoref{tab:rank:albedo}), which are not recomputed.
+The only exceptions to this approach are albedo estimated by space missions or, alternatively, from polarimetric phase curves (see \Autoref{tab:rank:albedo}), which are not recomputed.
 We present the albedo against proper orbital elements in \Autoref{fig:aei_all}.